 - Using Lagos as a guide, it is pertinent to emphasise that Political WILL is key to a sustainable, effective & efficient integrated waste management system in developing a Smart City.
-In other to return Lagos state back to the path of Honour when her PSP model was a benchmark for other state in Nigeria and Africa, i will also like to recommend the following; - Set Vision that is SMART (Specific, Measurable, Attainable, Realistic & Timely) - Set Goals that are SMART too - In developing a WM model, every identified stakeholder must be carried along - Town hall meetings, Sustained Public Enlightenment & Education, NGOS - Creation of enabling environment through legislation & institutional frameworks.
-(Stick & Carrot Approach) - Policy Implementation, Monitoring and Feedback must be taken serious - Increase budgetary allocation on WM - Develop local technology for WM (Think Globally Act Locally) My Cairo experience - Adequate agreements and guarantees MUST be given to the Private Sector to ensure sustained funding of WM Strategies/Models
+In other to return Lagos state should take the lead in CDW Management.
+I will also like to recommend the following; - Set Vision that is SMART (Specific, Measurable, Attainable, Realistic & Timely) - Set Goals that are SMART too - In developing a WM model, every identified stakeholder must be carried along - Town hall meetings, Sustained Public Enlightenment & Education, NGOs - Creation of enabling environment through legislation & institutional frameworks.
+(Stick & Carrot Approach) - Regig the for comprehensive CDW management - Policy Implementation, Monitoring and Feedback must be taken serious - Increase budgetary allocation on WM - Develop local technology for WM (Think Globally Act Locally) My Cairo experience